What Is An Asset Tag, Anyway?

 what-is-an-asset-tag-anyway-header

-If you’re new to the world of asset tracking, you may ask, “What is an asset tag, anyway?”
-The simplest asset tag definition may be this: An asset tag identifies a piece of equipment, tool, or other fixed assets with a designated and unique serial number or barcode.
+If you're new to asset tracking software, you may ask yourself, "What is an asset tag, anyway?"
+The most straightforward asset tag meaning may be this: An asset tag identifies a piece of equipment, tool, or other fixed asset with a designated and unique serial number, ID, or barcode.

-An asset tag may be made of various materials, like plastic, polyester, vinyl, aluminum, or metal; it may be either curved or flat; maybe laminated; and/or may have an adhesive backing.
+An asset tag may be made of various materials, like plastic, polyester, vinyl, aluminum, or metal; it may be either curved or flat, laminated, and may have an adhesive backing.

 Which items require an asset tag?
 While not every item needs an asset tag, the answer is more items than you may think.
 To determine if the item needs a tag, you’ll want to ask yourself if the item is business-critical, if it could pose a severe liability to your business if it’s lost, stolen, or malfunctions, or if it would be expensive to repair or replace it.